-The MA in English at the University of Toronto is a one-year coursework-only program.
+The MA in English at the University of Toronto is a one-year coursework-only program (there is no thesis option).

 U of T English MAs follow a variety of exciting career paths!
 Some go on to complete a PhD in English and pursue an academic career, while others enter the fields of education, publishing, journalism, communication, business, social work, and public policy, among many others.